Fancy starting your own blog or online biz?

 Productivity and Motivation

 You all know by now how much I love my planner!
 I’m an old school girl when it comes to arranging both my personal life and business, so everything (apart from two spreadsheets!) is kept on paper.
-For my biz, I use a personal Filofax with customised inserts that I made myself (because I’m a planner nerd!) but you can grab amazing ones from my amazing friends over at Etsy.
+For my biz, I use a personal Filofax with customised inserts that I made myself (because I’m a planner nerd!) but you can grab amazing ones over from the shops in the Planner Directory.
 I use planner stickers from a range of shops but specifically, Planozo and Savymoo Designs because they’re perfect for bloggers!

 I also use Meera Kothand’s book, One Hour Content Plan and her Create Blog Planner to manage my editorial calendar and ideas.

-If you’re looking for a daily layout with space for both home and personal life to get all your shit together, I can highly recommend The Brilliant Life Planner from the wonderful Brilliant Business Moms (their courses are awesome too!)
+If you’re looking for a solid planner rather than inserts, a daily layout with space for both home and personal life to get all your shit together, I can highly recommend The Brilliant Life Planner from the wonderful Brilliant Business Moms (their courses are awesome too!)

 To relax, I love to play with my planner and get huge inspiration from Kerrymay Makes (check out her YouTube channel too!)
 My planner keeps me organised but I also use it as a form of artistic expression, with blank pages, quotes and colouring pages dotted throughout.
 I love sitting with my washi tape on a sunday evening; bliss!
 I also read the unique point of view of Elle, from LaBeaute.org during my downtime.
 She provides inspiration and motivation to women out there seeking confidence in life, and talks about all things beautiful!